mprestin77/oci-node-maintenance-handler/README.md

 IMAGE                                            ID             DISK USAGE   CONTENT SIZE   EXTRA
 watchdog:1.0                                     c33d8a46f682        873MB          146MB
 ```
-If you are using OCI Registry push the container image to OCIR.
+If you are using OCI Container Registry push the container image to OCIR.
 Tag the image using docker command:
 ```text
 docker push <registry-domain>/<tenancy-namespace>/<repo-name>:<version>
 ```